 More so, the length of the tooth implant recovery period depends on some factors, one of which is the number of dental implant posts inserted into your jaw.
 That means the more dental implant posts you receive, the longer your tooth implant recovery period.
 This is because more dental implant posts require more surgical processes.

 Another determining factor is whether you require prior bone augmentation or grafting procedure before the dental implant treatment.
-For instance, if you do not have sufficient bone in your jaw, your dentist would suggest that you undergo bone grafting procedure prior to the dental implant procedure.
+For instance, if you do not have sufficient bone in your jaw, your dentist near me would suggest that you undergo bone grafting procedure prior to the dental implant procedure.
 Bone grafting is carried out to restore your bone mass so as to make your jaw strong enough to support the dental implant.
 Bone grafting also involves a surgical process, which means additional surgery with additional recovery time.
 Hence, it would also play a significant factor in the length of the tooth implant recovery period.

 What Happens During the Tooth Recovery Period?